mean-develpr/TennisGame/TennisGameServer/README.md

             ├── Score.groovy
             └── Set.groovy

 Again, the idea is to be able to represent any racket match, only a Tennis Match is implemented now

+### SRC/MAIN

+       groovy
+           ├── RacketSport
+           │   ├── RacketException.groovy
+           │   ├── RacketGame.groovy
+           │   └── Scoreboard.groovy
+           └── utils
+               └── MapUtils.groovy

+1. RacketGame: Interface with methods to calculate score progress in 'any' racket game
+1. Scoreboard: Interface which only contains a method _point()_ which is called within the controller
+1. MapUtils: Utility class which work with maps<Integer, Integer>

 ## The TODOs

 * Internationalization (i18n)